Bunyan and Babe: Production

 Announced over ten years before its release, the film was planned to be a live-action/CG animation hybrid, with Jim Rygiel set to direct it.
 In May 2008, it was reported that Tony Bancroft would co-direct the film with Rygiel.
 Bancroft then worked some time on pre-production and, by 2014, he was attached as the only director, but he later left the project.

 Sparx Animation Studios, following its previous collaboration with Exodus Film Group on the 2008 animated film, Igor, was hired to provide writing and special effects such as modeling, rigging, animation and texture.
 The character design would be handled in the United States, due to Exodus' preference of an American look.
 The animation at Sparx was set to begin in July 2008.
-As of November 2008, when Sparx closed its animation studio in Paris due to the U.S. financial crisis, the studio was no longer involved in the film.
+As of November 2008, when Sparx closed its animation studio in Paris due to the 2008 financial crisis, the studio was no longer involved in the film.

 On November 3, 2010, Metro-Goldwyn-Mayer filed for Chapter 11 Bankruptcy, and Bunyan and Babe would be another of MGM's last pre-Spyglass films to be released soon.
 In December 2010, MGM emerged from Chapter 11 bankruptcy.

 In May 2014, Cinedigm picked up North American rights to the film.